AndrejBerezni/Flux/README.md

 ## Database

-Database is still being defined, but this is the initial idea of tables, their columns, and their relationships:
+Database is still work in progress, but this is the curent state of tables, their columns, and their relationships:

 1. users:
    id VARCHAR(255) PRIMARY KEY,